SilasMarvin/wasmind/actors/assistant/README.md

 #### `WaitingForSystemInput`
 - **Purpose**: The primary waiting state for the assistant, enabling both system-level coordination and user interaction
-- **Note**: In Hive, events are typically represented as system messages, making this the natural default state
+- **Note**: In Wasmind, events are typically represented as system messages, making this the natural default state
 - **Configuration**:
   - `required_scope` - if set, only accepts messages from that specific actor
   - `interruptible_by_user` - whether user messages can interrupt the wait